 Once Barbara and Mark came on board with Sarah, Curie witnessed an exponential increase in sales.
 Sources claim that within three days of the episode airing, Sarah had her stock completely sold out, which naturally led to many backorders.
 However, the entrepreneur worked with the Sharks and handled logistic issues before fulfilling every order.
 Besides, by April 2022, she had replenished her stock and was in business online.
 At the time of filming, Curie products were available exclusively on their official website, but Sarah wanted to expand and has since made her products available on Amazon.

 Additionally, Curie products are available in around 300 physical stores all over the United States, including brand stores such as Nordstrom and Anthropologie.
 Sarah even spoke positively about the effect ‘Shark Tank’ had on her company and said, “It’s really changed the company.
 It’s the gift that keeps on giving.
 Obviously, when it aired, we saw a huge increase in sales.
 But it has continued to have a positive effect on the company because it gives us that legitimacy.”
-Besides, readers would be interested to know that Curie’s popularity helped Sarah get featured in popular publications like New York Times and Glamour.
+Besides, readers would be interested to know that Curie’s popularity helped Sarah get featured in popular publications like the New York Times and Glamour.

 Currently, Curie offers a wide range of products, including pit kits, deodorants, clay detox masks, body wash, and body oil, among others.
 While most of their products fall between the price range of $14 to $48, one can also get Curie branded caps and sweatshirts for $26 and $32, respectively.
-Sarah’s determination and never-give-up attitude has taken Curie to where it is now, and we are confident that the company will witness further success in the near future.
+Sarah’s determination and never-give-up attitude have taken Curie to where it is now, and we are confident that the company will witness further success in the near future.

 Read More: SquareOne Keg Shark Tank Update